percona/everest-doc/docs/quickstart-guide/eks.md

 ## Create the EKS cluster

 !!! caution alert alert-warning "Important"
     To run a 3-node PXC cluster, you need at least a 3-node EKS cluster with 2 vCPUs available per node.
 The database will not be created if you attempt to create a database cluster in a Kubernetes cluster without sufficient resources.
-Ensure your cluster configuration meets these requirements before proceeding.

 To create the EKS cluster, do the following steps: